24 Dec Treating Neurological Disorders

 One study involved the use of embryonic stem cells.
 70% of patients showed significant improvements including increased energy, appetite, and mood.

 Parkinson’s disease has been treated with stem cells.
 These cells were trained to produce dopamine and then implanted into the brains of patients with Parkinson’s.
-Patients showed a significant improvement in symptoms which did not return even after the treatment was finished.
+Patients showed a significant improvement in symptoms that did not return even after the treatment was finished.

 Stem cell therapy is a very promising form of treatment, but research is still in the early stages.
 There have been a number of animal studies done to indicate that stem cell therapy can help with neurological diseases, and results are promising.
 The few human experiments also show significant promise.